-“In some cases, as within the New River Gorge National River, the openings have been barred to allow bats and other creatures to find habitat, but in all cases these openings should be avoided.”
+"In some cases, as within the New River Gorge National Park and Preserve, the openings have been barred to allow bats and other creatures to find habitat, but in all cases these openings should be avoided."

 Intruders who enter abandoned mine shafts may at least be prosecuted for breaking and entering if they survive the experience at all, he said.

 - Mapping Fallout 76: John Barton explores The Savage Divide